This guide outlines how to:

 This guide applies to any workplace that stores or handles hazardous chemicals onsite.
 These can include flammable, corrosive or toxic liquids or compressed (pressurised) gases.

-The guide is for people who work in industries such as the following examples:
+Our complete spill management guide is for people who work in industries such as:

 - Chemical manufacturers storing and handling industrial chemicals